joshfrench/om-wiki-fork/Documentation.md

   (did-mount [this node]))
 ```

-Called once when the component has been mounted into the DOM.
+Called once when the component has been mounted into the DOM. `node`
+is the DOM node associated with this component.

+This is a good place to initialize persistent information and control
+that needs the DOM to be present.

 ### IWillUpdate